PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 This is an approximation method where we assume that all loads and generations are of constant impedance type regardless of their actual `LoadGenType`.
 By doing so, we obtain huge performance benefits as the computation required is equivalent to a single iteration of the iterative methods.
 It will be more accurate when most of the load/generation types are of constant impedance or the actual node voltages are close to 1 p.u.
 When all the load/generation types are of constant impedance, power-grid-model uses Linear method regardless of the input provided by the user.
+This is because this method will then be accurate and fastest.

 The algorithm is as follows:
 1. Assume injected currents by loads $I_N=0$ since we model loads/generation as impedance.